-The shopping is done; time to wrap all the gifts you have lovingly selected.
+The shopping is done; time to wrap all these womens gifts you have lovingly selected.
 A pretty package under the tree adds so much glamor to the holiday.
 However, fancy gift wrapping can get costly.
 If you have spent a little more than you wish on gifts, these ideas for Christmas gift wrapping will let you afford to still have jaw-dropping packages under the tree to pass out on Christmas morning.
 These packages will be a part of the Holiday decor up until the time they are opened!
 I call this gift wrapping technique “cheap-o-chic.”
 Save money and time while still having packages under your tree that are stunning.

 Use plain wrapping paper and purchase the embellishment at stores that specialize in everything-is-a-dollar merchandise.
 Then all you need is a hot glue gun and you are ready for fun.

 There will be some variance from store to store, but all of the items I have used here are fairly generic.
 Or use some creativity and incorporate what you find.
 Do remember to keep your wrap plain for proper contrast.